Volunteering in the Amsterdam municipal elections 2026

 Amsterdam runs on volunteers

-Are you one of those 280,000 Amsterdammers who is already involved?
+Are you one of those 280,000 Amsterdammers who is already getting involved?
 Or have you been thinking about it for a while?
 Volunteering often starts with one simple question: where can I make a difference?
-Because one thing is for sure: Amsterdam relies on volunteers.
+Because one thing is for sure: Amsterdam runs on volunteers.
 Maybe soon it will also rely a bit on you.

 Good luck with casting your vote!
+Make sure to vote.